logoPostPlanify

 Final Verdict

-Buffer is the better choice if you are a solo creator or freelancer who wants affordable, no-frills scheduling with a clean interface and per-channel pricing that starts low.
+Buffer is the better choice if you are a solo creator or freelancer who wants no-frills scheduling with a clean interface and per-channel pricing that starts low.

 Loomly is the better choice if you run a small to mid-size marketing team that relies on visual content calendars, built-in approval workflows, and creative integrations like Canva and Unsplash.